Title and statement of responsibility area

 Name of creator

-During World War I veterans of Princess Patricia's Canadian Light Infantry (PPCLI) in Ottawa began to gather informally.
+During the First World War veterans of Princess Patricia's Canadian Light Infantry (PPCLI) in Ottawa began to gather informally.
 The Patricia Club of Ottawa was formed 27 December 1917.
 Other Patricia Clubs were later formed in some of the larger Canadian cities.
 These clubs provided personal assistance to veterans and their families as well as other public services.
 Following the Second World War, on 18 May 1946, Hamilton Gault organized the first meeting of the PPCLI Association.
-On 13 September 1953, the PPCLI Association was incorporated and took over governance of the PPCLI Regimental Museum and Archives.
-In 1994 the assets and control of the Museum and Archives were returned to the Regiment.
-As of 2017, there were 10 Branches of the Princess Patricia's Canadian Light Infantry Association across Canada, each with its own Executive overseen by the National Executive.
+On 13 September 1953, the PPCLI Association was incorporated.
+It was structured with autonomous Branches in Canadian cities or regions, and one Branch in the United Kingdom.
+From 1953 to 1994, the Association ran the PPCLI Regimental Museum and Archives.
+In 1964 the Association established the Hamilton Gault Memorial Fund for charitable purposes.
+From about 1982 to about 1994 the Regimental Adjutant was also Secretary-Treasurer of the Association.
+As of 2017, there were 10 Branches of the Princess Patricia's Canadian Light Infantry Association across Canada.

 The basis of the PPCLI's archival collection was an accumulation of memorabilia and photographs collected in the Commanding Officer's office since 1919.
 Since its incorporation in 1953 the PPCLI Association has encouraged veterans and serving members to contribute their personal records, photographs and artefacts.
 Inactive records and regimental memorabilia sporadically arrived from the Regimental Depot which became Regimental Headquarters in 1969.
 Archival material was also collected from the Department of National Defence, the National Archives, and affiliated regiments and organizations.
 The collection was arranged and described in accordance with a classification system by the volunteers of the PPCLI Association.
 In 1994 ownership of the collection was legally transferred to the Regiment, as part of the Regimental Museum and Archives, and it became the foundation of the Archives collection.
 The attempt to arrange the Regiment's entire archival collection in terms of a classification system was abandoned around 1998.
 In 2014 the Regimental Archives initiated a system of arrangement by consecutively-numbered archival fonds and collections.
 The PPCLI Association textual records collection was then designated Collection 1.